perriera/for_interfaces/vm/digitalocean/README.md

 ### Alternate Case
 #### Don't know anything about SSH Keys?
 A SSH key is basically an automated password.
 Such that the computer takes care of all the password validation processing for you.
-That is, without needing an actual password provided you never specific a pass phrase, (never use a phrase unless you are in a production environment).
+That is, without needing an actual password provided you never specify a pass phrase, (never use a phrase unless you are in a production environment).
 - [How to setup a SSH key on Windows](https://www.youtube.com/watch?v=oAbYL3bktMA)
 - [How to setup a SSH key on Mac](https://www.youtube.com/watch?v=a6tbQRNyfss)
 - [How to setup a SSH key on Linux](https://www.youtube.com/watch?v=eUwOlc9HfZs)